heremaps/here-data-sdk-typescript/docs/GettingStartedGuide.md

 2. Using your **app access key id** and **secret access key**, which you can find on platform's [Apps & Keys](https://platform.here.com/profile/apps-and-keys) page.
 For more details on how to create your authentication and authorization client for retrieving HERE tokens, see [Authentication and Authorization Developer's Guide](https://developer.here.com/olp/documentation/access_control/topics/introduction.html).

-After you set up the credentials, you can then use them to access HERE OLP SDK libraries.
+After you set up the credentials, you can use them to access HERE OLP SDK libraries.

 ## <a name="components"></a> Available Components